Datateknologerna-vid-Abo-Akademi/gulis/ENVIRONMENTS.md

 However, to get you started, it is probably best if you install Java 8, as it is a LTS (Long Term Support) version, receiving updates at least until March 2022.

+### JDK, JRE and JVM

+#### JVM - Java Virtual Machine

+JVM (Java Virtual Machine) is an abstract machine that enables your computer to run a Java program.

+When you run the Java program, Java compiler first compiles your Java code to bytecode.
+Then, the JVM translates bytecode into native machine code (set of instructions that a computer's CPU executes directly).

+Java is a platform-independent language.
+It's because when you write Java code, it's ultimately written for JVM but not your physical machine (computer).
+Since, JVM ​executes the Java bytecode which is platform independent, Java is platform-independent.

+#### JRE - Java Runtime Environment

+JRE (Java Runtime Environment) is a software package that provides Java class libraries, along with Java Virtual Machine (JVM), and other components to run applications written in Java programming.
+JRE is the superset of JVM.

+JRE contains JVM and other Java class libraries.

+If you need to run Java programs, but not develop them, JRE is what you need.
+Not what we need! keep on reading ;)

+#### JDK - Java Development Kit

+JDK (Java Development Kit) is a software development kit to develop applications in Java.
+When you download JDK, JRE is also downloaded, and don't need to download it separately.
+In addition to JRE, JDK also contains number of development tools (compilers, JavaDoc, Java Debugger etc).

+JDK contains JRE and other tools to develop Java applications.

+### Install Java JDK

-To develop using Java, you need the JDK (Java Development Kit).
-This is different from the JRE (Java Runtime Environment), Which is only used for running the software, while the JDK contains documentation and compilers and other development related content.
+To develop using Java, you need the JDK.
+This is different from the JRE, Which is only used for running the software, while the JDK contains documentation and compilers and other development related content.

 The JDK also contains a JRE, so no need to install both